bernard-elhagin/dots/configs.md

 Update Mode: read-only

-*sasl.login.class*
+#sasl.login.class#
 ------------------

 The fully qualified name of a class that implements the Login interface.
 For brokers, login config must be prefixed with listener prefix and SASL mechanism name in lower-case.
-For example, listener.name.sasl_ssl.scram- sha-256.sasl.login.class=com.example.CustomScramLogin
+For example, listener.name.sasl_ssl.scram-sha-256.sasl.login.class=com.example.CustomScramLogin

 Type: class